sqids/sqids-haskell/README.md

 the IDs across the code without having to pass the options object along every time.
-Assuming your application relies on a transformer stack to combine effects from different monads, then this implies adding the `SqidsT` transformer at some layer of the stack.
+Assuming your application relies on a transformer stack to combine effects from different monads, then this implies adding the `SqidsT` transformer at some suitable layer of the stack.
 Instead of `sqids` and `runSqids`, there are two corresponding functions to fish out the value from inside of `SqidsT`:

 ```
 sqidsT :: Monad m => SqidsT m a -> m (Either SqidsError a)